Manx cat: Origin and folklore

 Tailless cats, then called stubbin (apparently both singular and plural) in colloquial Manx language, were known by the early 19th century as cats from the Isle of Man, hence the name, where they remain a substantial but declining percentage of the local cat population.
-The taillessness arose as a natural mutation on the island, though folklore persists that tailless domestic cats were brought there by sea.
+Some folklore stories claim that tailless domestic cats were brought there by sea.
 They are descended from mainland stock of obscure origin.
 Like all house cats, including nearby British and Irish populations, they are ultimately descended from the African wildcat (Felis lybica) and not from native European wildcats (Felis silvestris), of which the island has long been devoid.

 The dominant trait of taillessness arises from a spontaneous mutation, the Manx taillessness gene, that eventually became common on the island because of the limited genetic diversity of island biogeography (an example of the founder effect and, at the sub-specific level [sic], of the species-area curve).

 In the Manx language, the modern name of the breed is kayt Manninagh, literally 'cat of Mann' (plural kiyt or kit), or kayt cuttagh lit. 'bob-tailed cat'.
 Kayt, used as both a masculine and feminine noun, is also encountered as cayt, and depending on the exact construction, it may be lenited as chayt or gayt.
 The diminutive word is pishin or pishyn, 'kitten' (with various plurals).
 Manx itself was often spelled Manks in English well into the late 1800s.

 There are numerous folktales about the Manx cat, all of them of "relatively recent origin"; they are focused entirely on the lack of a tail, and are devoid of religious, philosophical, or mythical aspects found in the traditional Irish-Norse folklore of the native Manx culture, and in legends about cats from other parts of the world.

 The name of the promontory Spanish Head on the coast of the island is often thought to have arisen from the local tale of a ship of the Spanish Armada foundering in the area, though there is no evidence to suggest this actually occurred.
 Folklore has further claimed that a tailless cat swam ashore from said shipwreck, and thus brought the trait to the island.
 However, tailless cats are not commonly known in Spain, even if such a shipwreck were proven.